ihucos/glaze/README.md

 - /opt/gimp/rootfs/*

 Basically it is just a root filesystem where any user can chroot into via a statically compiled binary.
-Files in /opt/gimp/bin are all hard linked, to the same, small (~50kb) binary.
+Files in /opt/gimp/bin are all hard linked, to a small (~50kb) binary.
 All programns from the root file system can be accessed via theese binaries.
 For example.
 ```
 $ /opt/gimp/sh
 # exit